 Personal preferences also play a big role here.
 For example, if you’re looking for a lawn mower that can quickly get the job done, then a zero turning radius is the best option.
 If time is not a major factor for you, but comfort is, then a rear engine would be your best bet.

 In terms of power, speed, and advanced technology, the Husqvarna Z242F Hydrostatic Riding Mower is our pick for the best overall.
 With a top speed of 6.5 MPH, you can save considerable time when mowing, and the 42 inch cutting deck is good for both medium and large lawns.

-The Husqvarna Z254 Hydrostatic Zero Turn Mower and the Ariens 915213 zero turn mower can also reach those speeds, but the Husqvarna Z242F wins because of comfort: an ergonomic steering wheel, a seat that cuts back strain while mowing, and a smaller frame that allows it to store well.
+The Husqvarna Z242F wins because of comfort.
+An ergonomic steering wheel, a seat that cuts back strain while mowing, and a smaller frame that allows it to store well.

 We hope our pick of the best riding mowers has helped you narrow your choices when looking for the best mower for your home.
 Let us know in the comments section below which small riding mower you prefer and why.